jeppepeppe1/Bitaxe-MenuBar/README.md

 # Set your BitAxe IP address
 bitaxe-config <YOUR_BITAXE_IP_ADDRESS>

-# Restart the app to apply changes
+# Start the app to apply changes
 nohup bitaxe-menubar &
 ```